 IIA - Instructional Resources/Instructional Materials

 The district will review instructional materials in accordance with the State Board of Education adoption cycle.
-Each instructional program and basic instructional materials will be reviewed on the State Board of Education adoption cycle and recommendations for appropriate instructional materials will be made.
+Each instructional program and basic instructional materials will be reviewed on a seven-year cycle and recommendations for appropriate instructional materials will be made.

-Recommended instructional materials will be free of racial, national origin, religious, disability, age, marital status, sexual orientation or sexual bias; contain appropriate readability levels; support the district’s adopted curriculum content; provide ease of teacher use; be attractive and durable and be purchased at a reasonable cost.
+Recommended instructional resources and materials will be free of racial, color, national origin, religious, disability, age, marital status, gender identity, sexual orientation or sexual bias.
+The instructional materials will contain appropriate readability levels, support the district’s adopted curriculum content, provide ease of teacher use, be attractive and durable and be purchased at a reasonable cost.

 The district will establish a process and timeline for regularly determining and considering whether the textbooks and other instructional materials are available through online resources that enable students with print disabilities to receive textbooks and instructional materials free of charge.